nginxinc/nginx-one-workshops/labs/readme.md

 ### Prerequisites

-See the [Lab0 Readme.md](lab0/readme.md) for details on Student Prerequisites for this Workshop.
+Choose one of the [Lab 0: Workshop pre-work](#lab-0-workshop-pre-work-choose-any-one) for details on Student Prerequisites for this Workshop.

 </br>